Research and Innovation Infrastructure Roadmap

-UK Research and Innovation (UKRI) is developing a research and innovation infrastructure roadmap.
+UK Research and Innovation (UKRI) was commissioned by the Department of Business, Energy and Industrial Strategy’s Ministers to develop the first national research and innovation infrastructure roadmap.
 This is a challenging task as the UK has never undertaken a road mapping exercise of this breadth and scale.
 It will offer enormous benefit in increasing our understanding of the UK's current capability and in planning for the future.
-UKRI has been asked to undertake this project by the Universities and Science Minister and it will contribute to the Government’s ambition of 2.4% UK GDP investment in R&D by 2027.
-Lord David Willets is the UKRI Board member who is championing this work.
+This work is a component of wider government efforts to raise investment in research and development to 2.4% of GDP.
+Lord David Willetts is the UKRI Board member who is championing this work.

 - identify future research and innovation capability priorities